Fast Adaption Is The Key To Survival

 On-Time KPIs Will Always Play A Key Role In Cargo Transportation…

 Unlike what we have seen regarding COVID-19 and the impact on passenger transport, on-time performance KPIs are still and will always be relevant for goods transport.
 In the case of food and medicines, products need to be delivered on time to reduce the shortage risk of essential resources for the population.

 Transportation KPI #5 — On-Time Delivery Adherence

 This KPI corresponds to the must-arrive-by-date, indicating suppliers must have deliveries to the store within a specified delivery window.
-Moreover, the KPI puts a high delivery accuracy pressure on transport companies, as if the delivery date is not meet, there are usually penalty fees charged.
-In current times, this measure is critical, as companies need to have all possible delays on scope, before committing to a final delivery date with the customer.
+Moreover, the KPI puts a high delivery accuracy pressure on transport companies, as if the delivery date is not met, there are usually penalty fees charged.
+Currently, this measure is critical, as companies need to have all possible delays on the scope before committing to a final delivery date with the customer.

 Transportation KPI #6 — On-Time in Full (OTIF)

 This KPI contains two challenging aspects.
-This case corresponds to a perfect order (0% damages and with all ordered items), and the order delivered on time.
-On top of that, the KPI can facilitate to improve the reliability perception of a transport company, as it provides the products on time and with quality.
-It won’t help if the load is delivered on-time with a high damage rate or vice versa.
+This case corresponds to a perfect order (0% damages and with all ordered items), and the order was delivered on time.
+On top of that, the KPI can improve the reliability perception of a transport company, as it provides the products on time and with quality.
+It won’t help if the load is delivered on time with a high damage rate or vice versa.

 By taking all this information into account, we can see how different modalities can benefit from the same measures to optimize their operations and deliver the best quality and time, even during crisis periods.